rbms-bsc/DCRMR/_pages/Notes-on-items/Modification-of-item.md

 >Example:
 ><CITE>University College Cork copy annotated "To W.C.C. from J J McC Xmas 1901" and in a different hand "From Jas J. M'Cabe, for Xmas present to Wm Chas Cooke a practice continued until Jas.
 Mcabes death in (I think) about 1950"</CITE>

-<a name="10.21.4.3">10.21.4.3</a> For summaries of the past ownership of an item, see [Custodial history of item](/DCRMR/notes-on-items/Custodial-history-of-item/), [10.22.3.1](/DCRMR/notes-on-items/Custodial-history-of-item/#10.22.3.1).
+<a name="10.21.4.3">10.21.4.3</a> For summaries of the past ownership of an item (see [Custodial history of item](/DCRMR/notes-on-items/Custodial-history-of-item/), [10.22.3.1](/DCRMR/notes-on-items/Custodial-history-of-item/#10.22.3.1)).

 ## 10.21.5 Bindings

 <a name="10.21.5.1">10.21.5.1</a> Describe item-specific bindings if considered important.
-For descriptions of publisher-issued bindings common to all copies of an edition or issue, see [Type of binding](/DCRMR/phys-desc/Type-of-binding/), [5.224.3](/https://rbms-bsc.github.io/DCRMR/phys-desc/Type-of-binding/#52243-general-rule).
+For descriptions of publisher-issued bindings common to all copies of an edition or issue (see [Type of binding](/DCRMR/phys-desc/Type-of-binding/), [5.224.3](/https://rbms-bsc.github.io/DCRMR/phys-desc/Type-of-binding/#52243-general-rule)).

 <a name="10.21.5.2">10.21.5.2</a> Indicate any errors in binding if considered important.